Impatience plays a big role in my life, in terms of my eating habits. Like this weekend, when I made hummus.

 To Make the Hummus:

-- In a food processor, process the chickpeas, garlic, olive oil, lemon juice, oregano, salt, and cayenne (if using) until it reaches the desired consistency.
+- In a food processor, process the chickpeas, garlic, tahini if you choose to include it, olive oil, lemon juice, oregano, salt, and cayenne (if using) until it reaches the desired consistency.

 - If hummus is too thick, simply add olive oil in small increments 1/2 teaspoon at a time, and pulse to mix.
 Adjust seasoning to taste.